What is 1:1 or BYOC?

 Our students, for the most part, have set a fine example of care for their Chromebooks.
 However, accidents do happen.
 And while Chromebooks are inexpensive and parts are simplified, we recommend purchasing Chromebook insurance.
 We’ve contracted with an insurance company who manages all our claims, with zero deductible, for a very low rate.
-For under $40 for one-year coverage (about $80 for two years), the policy will cover drops, spills, theft, vandalism, etc. You can submit a claim via a simple website, ship your device out for free, and within about 2 weeks, have your child’s device back in your hand.
+For under $40 for one-year coverage, the policy will cover drops, spills, theft, vandalism, etc. You can submit a claim via a simple website, ship your device out for free, and within about 2 weeks, have your child’s device back in your hand.
 During that time, the school will issue a loaner device to your child for free--and he or she will have the same instant access to all their files, which are stored in the cloud.

 To help prevent damage, we recommend all students have a hard-shell or soft-sleeve case for their device, and to exercise caution when putting their Chromebook into their backpacks, lockers, car trunks, etc. Chromebooks come in a lot of flavors: thin, sleek, and shiny (but delicate) or thick, chunky, rubber-clad and tough--and many in between.
 We recommend purchasing a model with your child in mind.

 Can students in other grades start bringing a Chromebook if they have one at home?

 All students in grades 5-12 will be part of the BYOC program.
 Students in grades 3/4 will have access to shared carts that can be checked out by teachers.
 Usage will be at the discretion of the teacher.

 What will be used to support typing skills?